 The framework supports composer autoloading.
 But you can also use the frameworks own autoloader.
 Therefore go to the app/config/autoload.php file and add your file to the array.
 There you specify a path to your file relative to the app directory.

 Config management

-The framework offers the possibility to query configuration data from config files where the data is returned as an array.
+The framework offers the possibility to query configuration data from config files.
+Config scripts should preferably return arrays.

 A config file can look as follows: